-Christianity and the University Experience in Contemporary England is a groundbreaking, 3-year study conducted collaboratively by academics from the universities of Durham, Derby and Chester.
-It is one of six awarded funding after 56 proposals for large grants were submitted to the AHRC/ESRC Religion and Society Programme, Religion and Youth Scheme.
+Christianity and the University Experience in Contemporary England was a groundbreaking, 3-year study conducted collaboratively by academics from the universities of Durham, Derby and Chester.
+It was one of six awarded funding after 56 proposals for large grants were submitted to the AHRC/ESRC Religion and Society Programme, Religion and Youth Scheme.

-Our project will take place in two phases: (i) a national survey of undergraduates – including those who see themselves as Christians and those who do not - across a selection of universities across England, and (ii) 5 in-depth case studies, involving qualitative interviews and focus groups with a sample of undergraduate students in 5 English universities.
+The project took place in two phases: (i) a national survey of undergraduates – including those who see themselves as Christians and those who do not - across a selection of universities across England, and (ii) 5 in-depth case studies, involving qualitative interviews and focus groups with a sample of undergraduate students in 5 English universities.

-Our overall aim is to paint a picture of Christianity on the university campus, including the beliefs and values of Christians when compared with non-Christians, the convictions they bring with them to university and those they take from the university context, and how religious identities are affected by experiences of teaching, learning and involvement in social networks.
-For more information on Phase one, and our progress so far, please click on our 'About the Project' page.
+Our overall aim was to paint a picture of Christianity on the university campus, including the beliefs and values of Christians when compared with non-Christians, the convictions they bring with them to university and those they take from the university context, and how religious identities are affected by experiences of teaching, learning and involvement in social networks.